FAQ

 Opening times Portuguese Synagogue

-The Jewish Cultural Quarter is easy to find by tram or metro.
-From Amsterdam’s Central Station take metro 51, 53 or 54 to Waterlooplein station, leaving by the Nieuwe Amstelstraat exit.
+The Jewish Cultural Quarter is easy to reach from Amsterdam's Central Station.
+Take metro 51, 53 or 54 to Waterlooplein station.
+Leave by the Nieuwe Amstelstraat exit, then it's a 2 minute walk.
 Or take tram 14 from Central Station to Waterlooplein.
+Or take tram 14 from Central Station to Artis for the National Holocaust Museum and Hollandsche Schouwburg.

 There are three underground car parks near the Jewish Cultural Quarter: Markenhoven, ParkKing Waterlooplein and Stadhuis/Muziektheater.